d-sandborn/DayOfWaterData2023/README.md

 ax.set_xlim([-92.1, -76])
 ax.set_title('USEPA Great Lakes Water Quality Monitoring Project Sites')
 ```
-The great spatial scope is evident in this map of the Great Lakes.
+The great spatial scope of the EPA dataset is evident in this map of the Great Lakes.
 Each station is represented as a cluster of observations.
-Consider: can the biogeochemistry of Lake Superior be comprehensively understood by measurements at merely three stations far from shore?
+Consider: can the biogeochemistry of such a large lake as Superior be comprehensively understood by measurements at merely three stations far from shore?

 These measurements are collected only twice annually, which limits their observational scope to some seasonal and interannual variability.
 The comprehensive spatial scope, however, helps highlight interesting spatial variability that may be missed by fixed observational systems like buoys and coastal timeseries.
 Next we compare Particulate Organic Carbon concentrations among various stations with a box-and-whisker plot.
 How much variability is there among lakes?
 Within lakes?
 Why do some lakes contain more Particulate Organic Carbon than others?

 ```python
 df_bwp = df.pivot_table(index='YEAR', columns='STATION',